 - Up to one course at the 200 level (in addition to CAS RN 216)

 - At least three courses at the 300 level or above

 Courses counting for credit toward the Jewish Studies minor are offered in the following departments:

 - History (medieval and modern Jewish history, Israel studies)

 - Religion (Judaism and comparative studies)

 Other departments also offer courses related to the minor.
 For a listing of current courses, please visit the EWCJS website.

 The study of Hebrew is strongly encouraged.
 Students may count up to two Hebrew language courses toward the minor, provided that those courses are taken at the CAS LH 212 level or higher.

-A complete list of Jewish Studies courses can be found on the website of the Elie Wiesel Center for Judaic Studies.
+More information about the minor and related courses can be found on the website of the Elie Wiesel Center for Jewish Studies.

 Students accepted to the Boston University Study Abroad and Internships Programs’ Haifa Israeli & Middle Eastern Studies Program or another accredited academic institution in Israel are encouraged to apply for financial support from the EWCJS.
 Preferential consideration will be given to Jewish Studies minors.